 Working to End Gun Violence

-Washington state has been a leader in passing common sense gun laws that keep guns out of abusers’ hands.
+Washington state has been a leader in passing common-sense gun laws that keep guns out of abusers’ hands.
 In 2014, the state banned abusers from accessing guns whenever certain types of protection orders are in place.
-When the state lacked the resources to proactively remove guns, the City of Seattle and King County partnered to create the Domestic Violence Firearms Enforcement Unit in early 2018.
+When the state lacked the resources to remove guns proactively, the City of Seattle and King County partnered to create the Domestic Violence Firearms Enforcement Unit in early 2018.
 The unit, which is responsible for quickly and proactively confiscating guns from abusers who have lost the right to have a firearm, seized 466 guns in 2018 alone.

 Earlier this year, Washington state once again moved to make it more difficult for abusers to have guns.
-Under the new law, if a survivor files an extreme risk protection ordered, it would require the immediate, temporary removal of firearms belonging to the person named in the order.
-In states, like Washington, where there are robust gun control, intimate partner homicides dropped by 56%.
+Under the new law, if a survivor files an extreme risk protection order, it would require the immediate, temporary removal of firearms belonging to the person named in the order.
+In states like Washington, where there are robust gun control, intimate partner homicides dropped by 56%.

-There is still work to be done.
-In Washington state funding continues to lag behind policy.
+We still have work to do.
+In Washington state, funding continues to lag behind policy.
 At the national level, the Violence Against Women Act, which is up for renewal in Congress, proposes to fix the “boyfriend loophole” to expand domestic violence related gun laws to including dating partners.